 Along the way, there have been several attempts to solve this problem.
 As the first solution, the ALT contigs that contain sequences of such regions from different individuals have been added to the GRCh38 reference.
 Even though it did enable such region analysis for some individuals, it led to several other problems.
 This is because the ALT contigs mixed the very variable regions with regions identical to those present in the “normal” contigs.
 During the alignment, if such contigs were treated properly, many reads mapped equally well to both the “normal” and ALT contigs and received low mapping scores.

-Another Solution has been proposed by the Human Pangenome Consortium.
+Another solution has been proposed by the Human Pangenome Consortium.
 The consortium collects high-quality haplotype assemblies of people from different populations to incorporate them into a graph-based reference pangenome.
-Thanks to that, this type of the reference will contain not only one linear genome but also edges representing distinct variants and haplotypes.
+Thanks to that, this type of reference will contain not only one linear genome but also edges representing distinct variants and haplotypes.
 The consortium also develops tools that will be necessary to use this type of reference in sequencing data analyses.

 OK, SO WHICH REFERENCE SHOULD WE USE?

 To sum up, we use the GRCh38 reference genome for our workflows right now.
-This lets us easily access information from large databases and services which support data based on this reference: gnomAD, Ensembl, dbSNP, dnsNFP, UCSC, etc. Given the huge impact of the reference quality on the NGS analysis precision, we will probably switch to the more correct T2T-CHM13 assembly, or even to the graph-based one, as soon as the above databases start to support it and the analysis tools will be ready.
+This lets us easily access information from large databases and services which support data based on this reference: gnomAD, Ensembl, dbSNP, dnsNFP, UCSC, etc. Given the huge impact of the reference quality on the NGS analysis precision, we will switch to the more correct T2T-CHM13 assembly, or even to the graph-based one, as soon as the above databases start to support it and the analysis tools will be ready.

 International Human Genome Sequencing Consortium.
 “Finishing the euchromatic sequence of the human genome.”
 Nature vol. 431,7011 (2004): 931-45. doi:10.1038/nature03001